noamhoffer/academic-kickstart/content/home/research.md

  css_class = ""
 +++

+## Research Grants
+- "Kant's Regulative Metaphysics" (ISF 2907/21)
+{{%expand "Short description" %}}
+The goal of this project is to develop an interpretation of Kant’s doctrine of regulative ideas as an account about the meaningfulness of certain metaphysical theories.
+The upshot of the proposed account is that certain metaphysical theories are meaningful not because they express beliefs about determinate facts, but rather because they express rational norms of how we ought to explain reality.
+I label this account Regulative Metaphysics.
+The project has both an exegetical objective in uncovering overlooked aspects in Kant’s doctrine of regulative ideas, as well as a philosophical objective in presenting a novel way to assess contemporary debates in metaphysics.
+Kant claims that human reason has an interest in ultimate explanations and possesses regulative principles directing progress towards such explanations.
+In his criticism of rationalistic metaphysics, Kant contends that these interests result in the illusory pretensions to attain knowledge of God, the world-whole and the soul.
+But those entities are appropriated to receive a new role as regulative ideas of reason.
+The role of the regulative principles of reason for scientific inquiry has been discussed in great lengths in the literature.
+But the relation between the regulative principles of reason and the specific metaphysical content of the ideas of reason is yet to be fully appreciated.
+In this project I aim to show that understanding this relation is central for a comprehensive explication of the doctrine of the regulative use of reason and for Kant’s view on metaphysics in general.
+The central claim is that those metaphysical conceptions are meaningful in virtue of their being an expression of the regulative principles.
+Therefore, the metaphysical content has a bearing on the correct interpretation of the principles.
+The project is divided into the following three sub-projects.
+In the first I will develop the account of regulative metaphysics from Kant’s doctrine of the ideas of reason.
+This includes both an exegetical thesis about the roots of the doctrine in the pre-critical period, as well as a reconstruction of the expressive nature of the use of regulative ideas in Kant’s critical works.
+In the second I will use this account to interpret other metaphysical issues in Kant’s later works, mainly in the philosophy of natural science and practical philosophy.
+In the third subproject I will apply my account to contemporary debates in analytic metaphysics related to truthmaking, grounding, and fundamentality, showing how controversies express differences in explanation norms.
+The main methodology of this project is a combination of historical contextualization and systematic reconstruction of the relevant historical texts.
+Additionally, parts of this project will make use of digital humanities methodologies and will involve developing tools for visualizations of cross references in the corpus and analysis of historical trends in Kant scholarship.
+{{% /expand%}}

 ## Publications
 - [“The Dialectical Illusion in Kant’s Only Possible Argument for the Existence of God” _Kantian Review_ 25:3 (2020)](https://www.academia.edu/41231419/The_Dialectical_Illusion_in_Kant_s_Only_Possible_Argument_for_the_Existence_of_God)
 {{%expand "Abstract" %}}